ISL-INTELLIGENT-SYSTEMS-LAB/impact_segmentation/README.md

   - `NUM_PARTS`: Number of parts to split parts based encoding into
   -  `A`, `B`, `C`,: Weights to give to the algorithm based on the contribution of the component you want to emphasize
   -  total_simularity_score =  A*part_sim_score + B*lg_sim_score + C*hu_sim_score

+## Next steps for `FSU_sceneREID.py`:
+- add in argparse and convert `sceneREID_config.yaml` into arguments that can be passed on the command line.